TinyHedgehogArmy/TinyHedgehogArmy.github.io/Workingnotes.md

 - http://jsbin.com/xosuhu
 - [ ] Put in actual questions!
 - [x] Refine design
-- [ ] Decide on how it will fit within the larger website structure
+- [x] Decide on how it will fit within the larger website structure
 - [x] Add in visual representation of the breadcrumb
 - [x] Add in tracking of how far through they are
 - [x] Tooltips/mouseover information
 - [x] Click on breadcrumb to go back to that question (prompt for non-universal questions)
-- [ ] Set up cookie so they don't lose progress
 - [ ] Code help popups (https://github.com/heelhook/chardin.js could be the answer?)
 - [ ] Make more mobile-friendly (reduce padding, increase text size on small screens)
 - [ ] Fix the animation so they fade rather than vanish entirely (low priority).
-- [ ] Fix progress bar location and give heading.
+- [x] Fix progress bar location and give heading.
+- [ ] Set up cookie so they don't lose progress (low priority)

 ##Results page
 - [ ] Decide on what this will look like (both after the decision page and straight)